Overview

 Eliminated options:

-- Yellow Jacket — Sharp stamped corners are the worst foot design for the sandwich pad top layer.
-No quality improvement over current stands.
+- Yellow Jacket — Sharp stamped corners, lightest-duty build, no quality improvement over current stands.

 - US Jack D-41609 — 1.5 ton/stand capacity is too limiting for general use in Bays 1-2.